Understanding The Bidding Process & Construction Costs

 When talking about the competitive bidding process, it’s important that we don’t overlook the downstream impact that cost competitiveness can have on the men and women with their boots on the ground actually doing the work.
 We have seen the impact that competitive bidding can have on a contractor and their team of sub-contractors (the trades).
 When contractors are put in a situation where they feel like they need to be the lowest bid in order to win a project, it often comes with a cost that has the most detrimental impact to the folks at the bottom of the chain.

-• We’re asking: “How can the contractor reduce their costs to deliver our design as-is?”
+We often hear: “How can the contractor reduce their costs to deliver our desired outcome?”

 Often times, the latter question leads to contractors and sub-contractors alike feeling squeezed, reducing their profit margins, increasing their risk, and ultimately asking the trades to adjust their numbers and take the hit in order to win the work.
 This can also have a misleading impacting on the initial construction estimate, as items may get overlooked or left out, leading to more costly change orders down the line.